Chao8219/coding-learning/README.md

 # 3 Doxygen

-## 3.1 Normal Use of Doxygen Steps:
+## 3.1 Normal Use of Doxygen Steps

 1. Install Doxygen ( Personal opinion, do not use GUI version ).
 2. Go to your repo directory.